hicked/Motorcycle-Brakes-and-Signals/README.md

 >
 > *Additionally, at full brightness, the WS2815s and Buck may run hot: Each LED can draw 13mA, at 12V thats 0.16W per LED.
 With 66 LEDs, thats 11W.*
 >
 > *Note that some LED strips only have one data pin, while some like the WS2815s have a backup one.
-D4 is the data pin by default, but it can be changed within the `main` headers
+D4 is the data pin by default, but it can be changed within the `main` header*
 >
 > *For this reason, try to keep the current draw below 0.75A.
 If the LEDs or Buck are getting hot, simply lower the brightness of the LEDs.*